Tokyo man arrested after dismembered body found in Niigata Prefecture apartment

 An autopsy showed the body to be that of a man in his 40s to 60s who died at least half a year ago, with the police saying the man is believed to be one of Sato's two brothers.

-On Thursday, Sato turned himself in to police in Tokyo's Ikebukuro district.
+On Thursday, Sato turned himself in to police in Tokyo's Toshima district.